-- 4. Donald owns a 45% interest in a partnership that earned \$130,000 in the current year.
+4. Donald owns a 45% interest in a partnership that earned \$130,000 in the current year.
 He also owns 45% of the stock in a C corporation that earned \$130,000 during the year.
 Donald received \$20,000 in distributions from each of the two entities during the year.
-With respect to this information, Donald must report \$78,500 of income on his individual income tax return for the year. - a.
-True b.
+With respect to this information, Donald must report \$78,500 of income on his individual income tax return for the year.

+a.
+True

+b.
 False

+ANSWER: True
-RATIONALE: On his individual income tax return for the year, Donald must report his \$58,500 (\$130,000 ×

-45%) share of the partnership income plus the \$20,000 of dividends he received from the C corporation, or \$78,500 of total income.
-The partnership income is taxed to a partner in the year earned, and distributions do not affect a partner's share of income.
-A C corporation's income is taxed to a shareholder only when distributed as dividends and to the extent thereof.
+RATIONALE: On his individual income tax return for the year, Donald must report his \$58,500 (\$139,45%) share of the partnership income plus the \$20,000 of dividends he received from corporation, or \$78,500 of total income.
+Partnership income is taxed to a partner in the earned, and distributions do not affect a partner's share of income.
+A C corporation's is taxed to a shareholder only when distributed as dividends and to the extent thereof.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Application

+OTHER: Time: 2 min.

-- 5. Quail Corporation is a C corporation with net income of \$125,000 during the current year.
+5. Quail Corporation is a C corporation with net income of \$125,000 during the current year.
 If Quail paid dividends of \$25,000 to its shareholders, the corporation must pay tax on \$100,000 of net income.
 Shareholders must report the \$25,000 of dividends as income.

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: False

 RATIONALE: Quail Corporation must pay tax on the \$125,000 of corporate net income.
 Dividends paid are not deductible by the corporation.
 Shareholders must pay tax on the \$25,000 of dividends received from the corporation.
 This is commonly referred to as double taxation.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Application

+OTHER: Time: 2 min.

-- 6. Eagle Company, a partnership, had a short-term capital loss of \$10,000 during the year.
+6. Eagle Company, a partnership, had a short-term capital loss of \$10,000 during the year.
 Aaron, who owns 25% of Eagle, will report \$2,500 of Eagle's short-term capital loss on his individual tax return.

-- a.
-True

-- b.
-False